DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 ## Breaking changes

 Not all, but some of these will be shown as compiler `Errors` in your code.
-Items marked with &#128681; require special attention since they will not produce compiler Errors or Warings.
+Items marked with &#128681; require special attention since they will not produce compiler Errors or Warnings.

-- all backwards compatible v1 accomodations removed.
+- all backwards compatible v1 accommodations removed.

 - no longer supporting .NET Standard 2.0 for older .NET Framework compatibility.